 Of course, it’s not easy to get that full understanding who your customer is.
 It takes quantitative information like analytics, customer data, survey results, and competitive research and it takes qualitative information like customer interviews and customer service interactions.

-Make 2021 the year you gather the information you need to really put together a clear picture of your buyer personas and identify your target customers.
+Make this year the year you gather the information you need to really put together a clear picture of your buyer personas and identify your target customers.
 (Here’s a helpful blog post on eCommerce buyer personas to get you started and give you a roadmap.
 For a more advanced maneuver, check out our post on how to use the “jobs-to-be-done” framework to understand customer purchasing motivations.)

 If you have Google Analytics set up for your store, it can be one really good spot to start gathering your buyer persona data.